Pajamäen Pallo-Veikot: Junior Development

-This small club has developed a large number of junior teams and has seen significant success at the National Youth League championships level and in the Helsinki Cup.
-The future looks good for the development of junior teams for the younger age groups.
-A key objective of the club is to produce talented players from the club's own senior teams and provide a good starting point for youngsters to develop and make progress at a higher level.
+The club has developed a large number of junior teams which participate in the National Youth League championships level and in the Helsinki Cup.
+A key objective of the club is to produce talented players for the club's own senior teams and provide a good starting point for youngsters to develop and make progress at a higher level.

 2011 season

 For the current season PPV are competing in Section 2 (Lohko 2) of the Kolmonen administered by the Helsinki SPL and Uusimaa SPL.
 This is the fourth highest tier in the Finnish football system.

 PPV have two teams playing at the Vitonen level with PPV/2 participating in Section 3 (Lohko 3) and PPV/Seos in Section 1 (Lohko 1) administered by the Helsinki SPL.